yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

    show t = ... -- You declare your function here
 </code>

-Here is my version on how to show a binary tree.
+Here is my version of how to show a binary tree.
 Don't worry about the apparent complexity.
-I made a lot of improvement in order to display even strange objects.
+I made a lot of improvements in order to display even stranger objects.

 <div class="codehighlight">
 <code class="haskell">